LionsWrath/TP-PAA-MODULO-2/README.md

 - Check permutation generation;
 - Check if the generated tree is an path, if yes, redo;
-- Add command line arguments to change seed and seed file.
+- Add command line arguments to change seed and seed file;
+- Build script to generate all tests.